 **To the client base of the VBDDL at NCSU CVM**

-We are currently offering this $385 value at a greater than 50% discount effective January 1st 2013.
+Samples to send: paired serum and EDTA whole blood (2mls each).
 To submit samples for testing through our lab, please download our most recent TEST REQUEST FORM with instructions.

 Barbara Hegarty, BA

 Bartonella, Borrelia, and Rickettsia Serology Testing:

 It is our intention to give each case with which we become involved the highest quality and attention possible.
 We will handle the sample with care and appropriate speed to obtain the most informative and accurate result.
 We intend to collect and utilize descriptive information imparted with that sample (address, age, breed, sex, history) in ways that reveal the useful and pertinent context for the diseases we study without using information in any way that might insult or harm the animal, owner, or veterinarian concerned.

 The focus of the NCSU VBDDL is research to benefit animal health.
 It is our intention to provide quality answers to diagnostic questions.
 The assays, antigens and controls used are developed and validated as a component of our research.
 We reserve the right to modify methods or reagents as needed to achieve the best analysis possible without reliance on any proprietary method or reagents.

 Webcasts and Podcasts from the VBDDL